operator-playground-io/etcd-operator/tutorials/shopping-application-tutorial.md

 On exiting the command, Skaffold will automatically destroy all the resources it created with above command.

-Also, you can use the `skaffold run` to deploy the changes onto kubernetes as a normal mode.
+Also, you can use the `skaffold run` to deploy the changes onto Kubernetes as a normal mode.
 In this mode, the resources created remains unless the user deletes them.

 ### Clean up the Kubernetes resources